The Journal Newsletter

-Free Writing Exercise – Write for 20 minutes (without editing) in any style using “non-descript” as your title.
+Free Writing Exercise – Write for 20 minutes (without editing) in any style: using “Clippings” as your starter.

-Poetry Exercise – Write a poem using the prompt: “chain-link fence”
+Poetry Exercise – Write a poem using the following title: “Another Language”, or “Translation”.

 If you would like to contribute to the “How I Use The Journal”, “Writing Exercises”, or “Tips & Tricks” sections, or would like to submit an article about journaling, writing, or another The Journal-related topic, we would love to hear from you.